ceramicstudio/js-composedb/website/docs/api/commands/cli.document.md

 Replace content in a document with a given streamID

-You can use this command to test how document updates work, but in your live app you will use ComposeDB GraphQL Mutations. <!-- [] (../../guides/interacting/mutations.mdx) -->
+You can use this command to test how document updates work, but in your live app you will use ComposeDB GraphQL [Mutations](../../guides/data-interactions/mutations.mdx).

 ```
 USAGE